 Governors Gardener: Get down in the dirt by tending to the Island's sprawling meadows, young forest groves, beautiful flowerbeds, and brand new landscaped hillsides.

 Volunteering on Governors Island is an excellent way to meet like-minded people and get the inside scoop on the workings of this vibrant oasis.

 Volunteers get some great perks: Free ferry to the Island and off-season access Free Governors Island volunteer t-shirt 10% discount on souvenirs and merchandise Free admission to various events and programs run by the Friends of Governors Island Exciting professional development programs, workshops, and field trips throughout the year

 Governors Island opens May 1... what are you waiting for?

 The Friends of Governors Island is excited to publish its 2016 Visitor Survey Report.
 Over the course of the 2016 public access season, our staff and volunteers, assisted by our intrepid team of Harbor Interns from the New York Urban Assembly Harbor School, surveyed over 1,500 visitors.

 Data was collected from every fifth person waiting in line for the ferries leaving Governors Island on a rotational schedule to ensure an accurate and non-biased sample.
 We also compared our sample against the total Island visitorship data collected by the ferry operators.
 The final report includes analyses of both data sets.

 Our team assembled a few of out favorite stats into the infographic above.
 To read the full report, click here.

 The permit process to use Governors Island’s sports fields is now open!
 The two natural turf ballfields can be easily configured for Little League baseball and adult softball or for soccer and other field sports.
-The fields will be open for permitted use during daylight hours every day in 2017 from May 1-October 1.

 Prior to season opening, we will now offer limited Ball Field reservations pre-season from